-Of course, you could use your phone — that is if you are really willing to risk losing it overboard.
-But really, your cell phone isn’t designed to be splash-proof, or set routes, or remember many specific routes or points in the water; Kayak GPS devices are.
+Of course, you could use your phone — that is, if you are really willing to risk losing it overboard.
+But your cell phone isn’t designed to be splash-proof, set routes, or remember many specific routes or points in the water; Kayak GPS devices are.

 A GPS device runs off a GPS network — designed to handle precise coordinates in entire hemispheres.
 That and cell phones are not designed as fish-finding devices, as some kayak GPS devices are.

-If you want to keep track of where you are during your kayaking tours, a kayak GPS is designed to do this precisely.
-It is durable and water-resistant in addition to being an amazingly accurate location device.
+If you want to track where you are during your kayaking tours, a kayak GPS is designed to do this precisely.
+It is durable and water-resistant and an amazingly accurate location device.

 Kayak GPS units built with fish finders can make a powerful combination — mapping out depths and underwater locations with reliable precision.
 If you are kayaking for any reason, you will want to check out a kayak GPS.